 In the past, currencies were fixed to an ounce of gold.
-In the 1944 Bretton Woods Agreement, countries agreed to peg all currencies to the dollar.
+In the 1944 Bretton Woods Agreement, countries agreed to peg all currencies to the U.S. dollar.
 The United States agreed to redeem all dollars for gold.
-President Nixon took the dollar off of the gold standard in 1971 to end the recession.
+In 1971, President Nixon took the dollar off of the gold standard to end the recession.
 Nixon's action ended the 100-year history of the gold standard.
-Still, many countries kept their currencies pegged to the dollar.
-That's because the dollar is the world's reserve currency.
+Still, many countries kept their currencies pegged to the dollar, because the dollar is the world's reserve currency.

 A fixed exchange rate provides currency stability.
 Investors always know what the currency is worth.
 That makes the country's businesses attractive to foreign direct investors.
 They don't have to protect themselves from wild swings in the currency's value.
 They are hedging their currency risk.

 One country that is loosening its fixed exchange rate is China.
-It ties the value of its currency, the yuan, to a basket of currencies including the dollar.
-In August, it allowed the fixed rate to vary according to the prior day's closing rate.
+It ties the value of its currency, the yuan, to a basket of currencies that includes the dollar.
+In August 2015, it allowed the fixed rate to vary according to the prior day's closing rate.
 It keeps the yuan in a tight 2% trading range around that value.

 A fixed exchange rate can be expensive to maintain.
 A country must have enough foreign exchange reserves to manage its currency's value.

-A fixed exchange rate can make a country's currency can become a target for speculators.
-They can "short" the currency, artificially driving its value down.
-The central bank must convert its foreign exchange to prop up its currency's value.
-If it doesn't have enough, it will have to raise interest rates.
+A fixed exchange rate can make a country's currency a target for speculators.
+They can short the currency, artificially driving its value down.
+That forces the country's central bank to convert its foreign exchange, so it can prop up its currency's value.
+If it doesn't have enough foreign currency on hand, it will have to raise interest rates.
 That will cause a recession.

-|Country||Currency||Peg (on 1/15/18)||Fixed To:|
+|Country||Currency||Peg (on 11/19/19)||Equals one:|

-|Hong Kong||Hong Kong dollar||7.75||U.S. dollar|
+|Hong Kong||Dollar||7.83||U.S. dollar|

 |Saudi Arabia||Riyal||3.75||U.S. dollar|